Divisible and the Monoidal Quartet

 -- (u -|- v) -|- w ~ u -|- (v -|- w)

-(I won’t entertain the various controversies about the Alternative laws here, nor any interaction laws involving Applicative.
+.
 Those might be interesting matters to think about from this vantage point, though.)

-A divide analogue follows:
+A divide

 combine :: Alternative f => (Either a b -> c) -> f a -> f b -> f c

-combine f u v = fmap f (combined u v)
+= fmap f (combined u v) combine f u v

-Crucially, Either a b -> c can be split in a way dual to what we have seen earlier with a -> (b, c): an Either-consuming function amounts to a pair of functions, one to deal with each component.
-That being so, we can use the alternative style trick done for Divisible by dualising things:
+-consuming function amounts to a pair of functions, one to deal with each component.
+That being so, we can use the alternative style trick done for Divisible

 tcombine :: Alternative f => (a -> c) -> (b -> c) -> f a -> f b -> f c

-tcombine f g = combine (f ||| g)
+= combine (f ||| g) tcombine f g

-fmap (f ||| g) (combined u v)
+combine (f fmap (f ||| g) (combined u v)

 fmap (forget . (f +++ g)) (combined u v)